If scraping algae off your glass makes you sad, consider getting an algae eater for your aquarium.

 For example, Mollies often pick algae off the glass and décor.

-But, Mollies are much less efficient than a dedicated algae eater like an Otocinclus, or even a group of cherry shrimp, so they didn’t officially make the list of best algae eaters.
+But, Mollies are much less efficient than a dedicated algae eater like an Otocinclus, or even a group of cherry shrimp, so they didn’t officially make my list of best algae eaters.

-The common pleco and the bristlenose catfish are also not the only “suckerfish” types that eat algae.
+As for “suckerfish,” the common pleco and the bristlenose catfish are not the only types that eat algae.

 A huge variety of plecos and sucker catfish exist, many with fascinating colors and fin shapes, but they tend to be more pricey and hard to find.